-Once you’ve agreed on a day and time to meet, it’s very important to commit to a set of rules that will help the team make the most of each meeting.
-You can send these rules as an email, or add them as talking points in your first team meeting agenda.
+Once you’ve agreed on a day and time to meet, it’s very important to commit to a set of remote meeting rules that will help the team make the most of each meeting.
+You can send these rules as an email, or add them as talking points in your team meeting agenda.

 Here are some remote meeting guidelines that you can share with your teammates:

 - Be respectful of people’s time – and let everyone know if you can’t make it.